 Power to Change the World

-God even reminded me of a vision someone had for me once about my music going out across North Korea.
-I had naturally assumed they meant worship music.
-I’d begun thinking that worship music and song writing might be enough music for me for the rest of my life, that that was the kind of music that would most powerfully transform the world anyway.
+God even reminded me of a vision someone had about me once that my music was going out across North Korea.
+I had assumed they meant worship music.
+I’d been thinking that worship music and song writing might be enough music for me for the rest of my life, that that was the kind of music that would most powerfully transform the world anyway.